Financial-Times/origami-website/_posts/2020-01-31-newsletter.md

 ## Top three things

-These are some of the bigger things we've worked on or released over the last month.
+These are some of the bigger things we've worked on since our last update at the end of November.

 ### Slack Channels